lupyuen/lupyuen.github.io/src/de2.md

 [__Apache NuttX RTOS__](https://lupyuen.github.io/articles/uboot) gives us __direct access__ to PinePhone's Hardware Registers, so nothing gets in our way.
 (Like Memory Protection)

-(We'll boot NuttX RTOS on microSD, so it won't affect the Linux Distro installed on PinePhone)
+(NuttX boots from microSD, so it won't affect the Linux Distro installed on PinePhone)

 The code from this article will someday become the PinePhone Display Driver for NuttX RTOS.